aaronriggs/Homelab_IPMI_Tool/README.md

 Current Development:

-Please bare with me as I upload additional documentation, features and bug fixes.
+Please bear with me as I upload additional documentation, features and bug fixes.

 Ultimate project goal: Allow user defined profiles for any server managed over a network.